-In the second place, for the Graphic Demonstration CR and Graphic Product CR, in both cases the children observed a graphic model from the receiver that could have acted as a pictorial source of learning: these models displayed the already determined shape and the amount of the graphic composition's elements, their relative proportion, and their disposition within the space (Echenique, Márquez, & Scheuer, 2014).
+In the second place, for the Graphic Demonstration WR and Graphic Product WR, in both cases the children observed a graphic model from the receiver that could have acted as a pictorial source of learning: these models displayed the already determined shape and the amount of the graphic composition's elements, their relative proportion, and their disposition within the space (Echenique, Márquez, & Scheuer, 2014).
 However, over and above the fact that the graphic models were identical in the two conditions, a differential effect was recorded when the drawing was performed in front of the children.
 It is therefore possible to think that in the Graphic Demonstration CR the adult placed into play the means to be used for arriving at a graphic model, causing the children to divide their attention, which could have favored a role reversal imitation process.
-According to Tomasello (1999, 2003), in order to learn to use a communicative symbol, a child needs to reverse roles with the adult in the cultural learning process and then needs to use with the adult what the adult has used with him/her.
+According to Tomasello (1999, 2003), in order to learn to use a communicative symbol, a child needs to reverse roles with the adult in the cultural learning process and then use with the adult what the adult has used with him/her.
 This imitative learning creates an intersubjectively understood symbol, which is essential in the proposed task for the children to understand what information to depict on the paper in order for the drawing to fulfill a referential and communicative function for the receiver.

 Imitative learning has been observed in children of very young ages with regard to pictorial competence.
 Callaghan, Rochat, MacGillivray, and MacLellan (2004) demonstrated that children between the ages of 1 year and 1 and a half years imitate the referential (pointing) or manipulative (shaking) actions of an adult with graphic representations.
-The children increasingly contemplated the images when the adult modeled referential actions and tended to touch them when the adult modeled manipulative actions, thus showing that they were in tune with the intentions of others with this particular type of objects.
+The children increasingly contemplated the pictureswhen the adult modeled referential actions and tended to touch them when the adult modeled manipulative actions, thus showing that they were in tune with the intentions of others with this particular type of objects.
 We believe that future studies on the comparison and production of drawings should deepen their analysis of the imitative learning process, studying the acquisition of linguistic symbols in detail.

 Finally, drawing in front of children, used as a clue towards the drawer's intention, has effects over the comprehension of the drawings when the adult is the drawer and the child is the receptive agent.
-Various studies (Preissler & Bloom, 2008; Vivaldi & Salsa, 2014) show that creating a drawing in front of children, unlike presenting a finished drawing, facilitates the understanding of the drawing-referent relationship for children between the ages of 2 and 2 and a half years.
+Various studies (Preissler & Bloom, 2008; Vivaldi & Salsa, 2014) show that creating a drawing in front of children, unlike presenting a finished drawing, facilitates the understanding of the drawing-referent linkfor children between the ages of 2 and 2 and a half years.
 The results from our study expand upon this finding to include the emergence of representational production.
 Just as Callaghan (2013) argued, representational production is based on symbolic comprehension and communicative intentions play a central role in both processes.

 It is important to point out certain limitations of this study.
 On the one hand, the objects to be drawn were monochromatic devices designed to facilitate the production of figurative representations in very young children (who were developmentally found in the transition between scribbles and representational drawing) and to control the impact of verbal labels (Callaghan, 1999).
 The decision to use these objects as models prompted the shape to be the only property to depict on the paper, so that the drawings would have a communicative function.
 In future studies, providing the students with the possibility of drawing familiar objects of distinct color would allow for the examination of how they adapt their production to the needs of the receiver even if they were incapable of reproducing the shape of the objects to represent.